estoicodev/website-mauricodev/content/pages/about.md

 > To change the core of a nation, you have to take a look at its education. - MC

 *Thank You for reading.
-I hope you have a great day*
+I hope you have a great day.*